Rapid Transit (London, Ontario)

 Rapid Transit, formerly known as Shift, is a bus rapid transit (BRT) network under construction in London, Ontario, consisting of two corridors that converge at a central downtown hub.
 The project aims to improve traffic flow, enhance streetscapes, and replace aging underground infrastructure.
-On January 15, 2018, the Ontario government allocated C$170 million in funding for the initiative, with total project costs reaching approximately C$454 million, including contributions from both federal and provincial governments.
+On January 15, 2018, the Ontario government allocated C$170M in funding for the initiative, with total project costs reaching approximately C$454M, including contributions from both federal and provincial governments.

 The rapid transit system features dedicated bus lanes, including curbside and centre-running lanes, and transit priority signals for smoother operations.
 Enhanced stations are being designed to accommodate large passenger loads, with seating areas, route information, security cameras, and tempered glass for safety and comfort.
 The project also includes the installation of new streetscape elements and urban design improvements, which will help ease traffic flow and improve the overall public transit experience in London.

-As of October 2024, the East London Link is scheduled for completion in 2026, with operations expected to begin in mid-2027.
-The route will run between downtown and Fanshawe College, with a target opening in August 2027.
-Similarly, the Wellington Gateway project is expected to be completed by 2027, with service slated to begin in mid-2028 and a summer 2028 opening for the segment between downtown and White Oaks Mall.
+As of August 2026, the East London Link is scheduled for completion in the fall of 2027, with operations expected to begin then as well.
+The route will run between downtown and Fanshawe College.
+Similarly, the Wellington Gateway project is expected to be completed in 2028, with service slated to begin in 2029 for the segment between downtown and White Oaks Mall.